Pittsie72/jobfilter/README.md

 - [ ] finish writing the functions to include search parameters.
 - [ ] use pandas to fix the CSV.
 - [ ] clean data.
+- [ ] Change to input your search terms and location